-This would include PCR and ART tests.
-(Again, as the situation is fluid, please follow the guidelines from MOH instead).
+During my trip in December 2021, we were required to do 7 tests that include PCR and ART.
 It sums up to SGD 673.48 for 1 person.
-Here are the breakdowns during my trip which took place end of December 2021-January 2022:
+Here are the breakdowns during my trip (end of December 2021-January 2022):

 • Pre-departure PCR with PTD Swabs.
 (SGD 107 per pax)

 • On-arrival PCR at Incheon Airport via Safe2go.
 (KRW 174,000, ~SGD 201.87 per pax)

 • 6th/7th day PCR at Seegene 씨젠의료재단 (KRW 110,000, ~SGD 124.21 per pax)